-Through a process of widespread global engagement, ACT 2015 will develop an ambitious and effective proposal for a new international climate agreement in 2015 that catalyzes climate action and moves the world onto low-carbon and climate resilient pathways
+Through a process of widespread global engagement, ACT 2015 will develop an ambitious and effective proposal for a new international climate agreement in 2015 that catalyzes climate action and moves the world onto low-carbon, climate resilient pathways.

 Reducing the vulnerability of local communities exposed to climate change by increasing the volume and effectiveness of finance directed towards adaptation.